November 6, 2019

 Having had to return to Skidmore on the previous day, on November 6, 1919 Herbert Bevers and Mr. McElhany had to find a way to cross the Nueces River.
 First, they head southwest toward Mathis, traveling through Tynan on the way.
 Apparently, there was no way to cross there either, so they drove northwest to the town of George West, where they were able to cross the river and begin driving in a southerly direction again.

 Tynan was a very small town in the midst of crop fields and windmills.
 We didn’t find any historical buildings.
 Mathis is also a small town and we found a few old buildings, but it didn’t appear that they were in use.
+We continued on Interstate Highway 37 until we came to U. S. Highway 59, which took us to the town of George West.
+This town was only seven years old when the Bevers family drove through it.
 George West became the county seat of Live Oak County in 1919.
-It is also a small town but it was the largest one we visited today.
+Although it is a small town, it was the largest one we visited today.

 To get to Clegg, we took U. S. Highway 59 southwest to a farm road that the navigation program on my mother’s phone directed us to take.
 Then we traveled east among shrubs and short trees.
 At the point were the navigator said that we had arrived at Clegg, there were only a couple ranch houses and some farm buildings.

 The landscape was not what we envisioned it would be like based on Lena Bever’s statement that they “drove through timber all the way.”
 Much of the land that we drove through today had been cleared of trees for crop fields and pastures.
 There were sections of trees, but the trees were not as tall or as old as we expected them to be.